lobbylayer/chrome/README.md

 * ~~enable functionality only on specific domains, e.g. srf.ch~~
 * ~~get a list of all lobbywatch entities (PMs, lobbyists)~~
-* discover such entities in article texts of srf.ch - better algorithm (Timo)
+* ~~discover such entities in article texts of srf.ch - better algorithm (Timo)~~
 * order connections by potency (descending) (Angelo)
 * ~~load interests for such entities from Lobbywatch API~~
 * display interests in the best possible form -> UX
 * move interests box to the bottom (Angelo)
+* make a website (lobbylayer.ch)
+* add more news websites: 20min.ch, watson.ch, nzz.ch, tagesanzeiger.ch

 ## BUGS